snowdj/Julia/Graphics/gadfly.md

 Gadfly - Julia Graphics Package
 ======================
+#### An Introduction to Gadfly
+Gadfly is an easy to use visualization package for Julia, the new high level high performance language for technical computing.
+It follows grammar of graphics principles to simplify translating your ideas to plots - mapping how y changes with x across levels of z.

+The tutorial aims to make Gadfly approachable by using a series of examples.
+It complements Daniel Jone's Gadfly Manual and my reference sheets for Gadfly and Julia.

+Translating your ideas to plots is more efficient using dataframes but we'll start with 1 and multiple dimensional arrays because your data may already be in that format.
+After that we'll look at combining data into dataframes and how that can make visualizing your data easier.

 #### Plot invocations
 Most interaction with Gadfly is through the plot function.
 Plots are described by binding data to aesthetics, and specifying a number of plot elements including scales, coordinates, guides, and geometries.
 Aesthetics are a set of special named variables that are mapped to plot geometry.
 How this mapping occurs is defined by the plot elements.